 There are other issues as well that pop up, but they are now considered standard with the Assassin’s Creed series.
 These include Shay randomly forgetting how to free-run, odd ragdoll or ship physics, and even the occasional mission glitch.
 However, as I stated, these feel pretty much expected with the series now and you either learn to live with them or stop playing because either way, Ubisoft is going to continue allowing them to exist.

 Assassin’s Creed: Rogue is certainly my favorite of the last generation of Assassin’s Creed games and arguably the best of them all.
 It brings so many new things to the table, relying wholeheartedly on the mainstays of previous titles.
 It’s got the best aspects of everything, a larger world to explore, and you still get to be a pirate.
-What’s not to love?Note: The Assassin's Creed: Rogue review was written based on a retail Xbox 360 version of the game.
+What’s not to love?Note: Assassin's Creed: Rogue was reviewed on Xbox 360.
+A physical copy of the game purchased by SelectButton.